rdkit/rdkit/Docs/Book/RDKit_Book.rst

 The status of this work is being tracked in this github issue: https://github.com/rdkit/rdkit/issues/4851

-This discussion of the SMILES notation here is drawn heavily from the OpenSMILES documentation: http://opensmiles.org/opensmiles.html
+This discussion of the SMILES notation here is drawn heavily from the OpenSMILES
-Many thanks to the team which put that document together.
+documentation: http://opensmiles.org/opensmiles.html Many thanks to the team which put that document together and to John Mayfield for his excellent CDK Depict tool, which I used double check my work on this.

 SMILES notation